Actinic keratosis is a small, rough, raised area on your skin. Often this area has been exposed to the sun for a long period of time.

 Actinic keratosis is caused by exposure to sunlight.

-You are more likely to develop this if you:
+You are more likely to develop it if you:

 Actinic keratosis is usually found on the face, scalp, back of the hands, chest, or places that are often in the sun.

-Your doctor or nurse will look at your skin to diagnose this condition.
+Your health care provider will look at your skin to diagnose this condition.
 A skin biopsy may be done to see if it is cancer.

 Some actinic keratoses become squamous cell skin cancer.
-Have all skin growths looked at by a doctor as soon as you find them.
-Your doctor will tell you how to treat it.
+Have your health care provider look at all skin growths as soon as you find them.
+Your provider will tell you how to treat them.

 Growths may be removed by: